kurtbuilds/cargo-lambda-issue-467-repro/README.md

 Unfortunately, `lambda deploy` does not accept a architecture flag, which would allow it to then skip the "file magic" check.

+There's no workaround for this, so I'm stuck.
+The `--binary-path` arg for `lambda deploy` appears to be broken.

 #### Recommended solution

 1. `lambda deploy` should use the CARGO_TARGET_DIR directory when looking for binaries.